nfroidure/yhttperror/API.md

 <a name="YHTTPError.bump"></a>

 ### YHTTPError.bump(err, httpCode, [errorCode], [...params]) ⇒ [<code>YHTTPError</code>](#YHTTPError)
-Same than `YHTTPError.wrap()` but preserves the code, the message and the debug values of the error if it is already an instance of the YHTTPError constructor.
+Same than `YHTTPError.wrap()` but preserves the HTTP code, the error code and the debug values of the error if it is already an instance of the YHTTPError constructor.

 **Kind**: static method of [<code>YHTTPError</code>](#YHTTPError)